dolphindb/release/1.00/README.md

 * Fixed a bug related to function `loadTable`.
 When using `loadTable` to load a disk-based sequential (SEQ) partitioned table, if parameter 'partitions' is a vector with N elements, then the first N partitions are loaded instead of the partitions specified in 'partitions'. (**1.00.7**)
 * Fixed a scheduled job loading problem.
 If scheduled jobs use function views, data nodes would fail to restart as these scheduled jobs cannot be loaded. (**1.00.7**)
 * Fixed a bug of `dropDatabase`: If the data of a partitioned database only exist in a subset of data nodes in the cluster, empty chunk numbers will be written to the metadata log of the controller node when `dropDatabase` is executed.
 This will cause the controller node to fail to restart as it fails to replay the log. (**1.00.7**)
 * Fixed a potential memory leak problem for string arrays.
-If some strings in the array are longer than 22 bytes in length, performing the following operations may cause a memory leak: (**1.00.8**)
+If some strings in an array or column are longer than 22 bytes, the following operations involving the string array or column may cause a memory leak: (**1.00.8**)
-    * In the SQL statement, `grouped by` is applied on the string column by a sorting method.
+    * In SQL statements, 'group by' is used on the string column and is implemented by a sorting method.
-    * In SQL statements, `order by` is used on multiple columns, where the first column is the string column.
+    * In SQL statements, 'order by' is used on multiple columns and the first column is the string column.
-    * In a SQL statement, `pivot by` is operated on a string column.
+    * In SQL statements, 'pivot by' is used on the string column.
-    * Employ `pivotby`, `contextby`, `groupby`, `semgentby`, and `cutpoints` functions on the string column or array.
+    * Apply functions `pivotby`, `contextby`, `groupby`, `semgentby` or `cutpoints` on the string column or array.

 > Improvement: